 Google Pixel 4 Cameras

 That said, Google’s Pixel 3 and its single 12MP rear camera is still the best smartphone camera on the market.
 Outperforming devices with three sensors, even in things like night mode or Portrait style photos.
 The Pixel 3 and Pixel 3 XL have the best smartphone camera on the market — and it’s about to get even better in 2019.

-And while we’re not sure what Google will do, expect a new and improved 12.3 Megapixel main rear camera, a secondary improved lens with a wide or telephoto angle, then some sort of secondary lens.
-We think it’ll be a spectral sensor, but they could simply opt to offer a second lens for 3D depth mapping, color adjustments or other things to help the main camera (and Google’s powerful camera software) crunch more information and deliver stunning photos.
+And while we’re not sure what Google will do, expect a new and improved 12.3 Megapixel main rear camera, a secondary improved lens with a wide or telephoto angle, then some sort of third lens.
+We think it’ll be a spectral sensor, but they could simply opt to offer another lens for 3D depth mapping, color adjustments or other things to help the main cameras (and Google’s powerful camera software) crunch more information and deliver stunning photos.
 Either way, the camera will absolutely be a bright spot and a key selling point for Google.

 Google Pixel 4 Price

 Google’s two new smartphones coming later this year will likely match Samsung and Apple when it comes to pricing.
 These are premium high-end Android phones with the latest hardware, software, great cameras and all the boxes checked in the spec sheet.